swup/fragment-plugin/README.md

 }
 ```

-The reason for this is that `transform` establishes a [containing block for all descendants](https://www.w3.org/TR/css-transforms-1/#containing-block-for-all-descendants).
+The reason for this is that a CSS `transform` establishes a [containing block for all descendants](https://www.w3.org/TR/css-transforms-1/#containing-block-for-all-descendants).

 You have two options to fix this: